lod9/lod9/README.md

 <h1 align="center">Hi 👋, I'm Sefa</h1>
-<h3 align="center">Full Stack Fivem Developer</h3>

-- 👨‍💻 All of my projects are available at [https://discord.gg/fivemdeveloper](https://discord.gg/fivemdeveloper)
+- 👨‍💻 All of my projects are available at my discord server

 - 💬 Ask me about **vue,tailwind and lua**